 One way or the other you will need to keep your paperwork up to date as the fines and penalties for over-stays and visa problems can be quite harsh and difficult to negotiate your way around these days.
 There’s plenty of good information on the net about visas but, despite what you read, interpretation may be different on the day you visit the local office and depending who you end up speaking too.

 At the end of the day, ask yourself how difficult is it for Thai citizens to live in your country…

 You are a guest in a foreign country.
 Thailand has a long history of independence and hasn’t been tainted with a lot of western influence.
 Unlike Myanmar, Laos, Vietnam, Malaysia, Singapore, Indonesia.
-Philippines and India (just to list the countries around Thailand), there has never been western colonisation of the Kingdom.
-And most Thais will be delighted to remind you of this proud fact.
+Philippines and India (just to list a few countries around Thailand), there has never been western colonisation of the Kingdom.
+Most Thais will be delighted to remind you of this proud fact.
 The down-side is that your perception of western efficiencies and customs are going to be challenged whenever you want to do just about anything.